alicja1bobko/Habit-Tracker/README.md

 ## What I have learned

 I have learned a lot of new things while building this application.
-It was my first bigger application, so a lot of problems occurred.
+It was my first bigger application, so a lot of problems and new challenges occurred.
 I have learned Authentication with Firebase, signing up/signing in process.
 Also realtime Firestore DB was a bit of a challenge to set up and structure data in logical documents/collections shallow object.
 I've also used Firestore Cloud to upload images.

 A big challenge was to control the asynchronism of function execution and maintaining the current state of variables available for the whole application.